nihilisticneuralnet/LLMoves/README.md

 This is a project (inspired by [chess-llm](https://nicholas.carlini.com/writing/2023/chess-llm.html) ) to play chess against Large Language Models (LLMs).

 This code is very bare-bones.
-It's just enough to make things run.
+It's just enough to make things run. still have to work on lichess-bot.
 Maybe in the future I'll extend it to make it better.